CoSMoSoftware/OBS-studio-webrtc/README.md

 - make install
 - nmake install

-1. MAC only with Axel cmake:
+Note for macOS and with the Axel cmake:

-Before the "make install" step modifie the file LibWebRTCConfig.cmake to add the flag -fno-rtti:
+Before the "make install" step, we need some changes inside the files LibWebRTCConfig.cmake to add the flag -fno-rtti:
 ```
 set(LIBWEBRTC_REQUIRED_CXX_FLAGS " -std=gnu++0x -fno-rtti")
 ```